department-of-veterans-affairs/vets-website/README.md

 the library will see multiple versions of these dependencies and stuff will just sorta break.

-Replace `../<project>` with the path to the project using Formulate:
+Replace `../<project>` with the path to the project using VA Forms System Core:

 ```sh
 npm link ../<project>/node_modules/formik ../<project>/node_modules/react